data-apis/scipy-2023-presentation/paper.rst

 v2022.12. v2021.12 was the initial release with all important core array functionality.
 The v2022.12 release added complex number support to all APIs and the `fft` extension.
 A v2023 version is in the works, although no significant changes are planned so far.
-Most of the work around the array API in 2023 has been to focus on implementation and adoption.
+In 2023, most of the work around the array API has focused on implementation and adoption.

 Strict Minimal Implementation (`numpy.array_api`)
 ---------------------------------------------------